tedca77/IME/README.md

 To run with a JSON file, the first parameter should be a JSON filename. e.g. ```ImageMetadata.exe "d:/photos/config.json"```.
 All "run time" parameters (as described above) can be specified in the JSON file, but they can be overridden by adding to the command line.

-The following sections outline the various sections of the JSON file - the best way of understanding the JSON file it to look at the output from a run of IME.
+The following sections outline the various sections of the JSON file - ytou can gain an understanding of the JSON file by looking at output from a run of IME.

 ## Top Level Parameters